 Regardless of whether the complaint is filed with the Independent Police Monitor or the NOPD, the NOPD PIB always conducts the investigation and the Independent Police Monitor monitors it.

 The Independent Police Monitor first reviews how the NOPD PIB classifies the complaint.
 The classification determines how thorough an investigation the complaint will receive.

 If the Independent Police Monitor thinks the complaint should be more thoroughly investigated, it will recommend that the NOPD PIB change the classification and will make that recommendation public.

 When the NOPD PIB investigation is concluded, the Independent Police Monitor reviews the investigation to determine whether it was fair, thorough and timely.

 If the Independent Police Monitor finds that the NOPD PIB investigation was not fair, thorough and timely, it will inform the NOPD and will make a public report.
 You will be given a copy of this report.

 Yes.
 You will receive periodic written notification from the NOPD PIB as the investigation progresses and of its findings.
 If you cannot get a response from the NOPD PIB, the Independent Police Monitor can obtain a written status report for you.

 You can file a complaint anonymously, but it will be more difficult to investigate your complaint.
-Independent Police Monitor public reports will not include identifying information for you or the officers involved.
+OIPM public reports will not include identifying information about you or the officers involved.
 Your privacy will be respected and strictly maintained.

 No. The Independent Police Monitor has jurisdiction only in Orleans Parish and only over the NOPD.
 It does not have jurisdiction over surrounding parishes or the Orleans Parish Sheriff’s Department.
 However, we will write up and refer your complaint to the appropriate agency.